tfreiner/compiler/README.md

 # compiler

-_Simple Compiler that translates source code for language defined below into an executable_
+_Simple compiler that translates source code for aclanguage (defined below) into an executable._

 ## Language (in BNF)